AntonioFasano/winfire.js/head.md

 Note: Windows Firewall (and so winfire) accepts more rules with the same name.

-While the long version is often  used in this section, winfire commands can be shortened (see command reference).
-Omitting the description, the previous line can be also written as:
+While here I will mostly use  long version commands,  winfire commands can be shortened (see command reference).
+Indeed the previous line can be also written as:

     PS> .\winfire /ra:myrule /app:c:\myapp /tcp /lp:2300 /enab /if:"Local Area Connection"